Vera Cudjoe: Black Theatre Canada

 As it became apparent that opportunities for a Black actress in Canada were few and far between, Cudjoe had the thought that there may be a place for a Black theatre group.
 She sought the help of Ed Smith, founder of the Buffalo Black Drama Workshop, who travelled to Toronto to stage a play by Ron Milner titled Who's Got His Own to "see if Toronto is ready for Black professional theatre".
 The cohort at the Underground Railroad, a popular Black restaurant in Toronto, assisted with accommodation and venue.
 The work was presented for a single night at the First Unitarian Congregation of Toronto to a full audience, and Cudjoe was encouraged to pursue the theatre group.

-Vera Cudjoe's efforts led to the founding of Black Theatre Canada (BTC) in 1973.
+Cudjoe's efforts led to the founding of Black Theatre Canada (BTC) in 1973.
 Through the project, Cudjoe hoped to give expression to Black—especially Afro-Caribbean—culture in Canada and to train young talent from the Black community.
 Cudjoe locates BTC in the same momentum of community education-oriented projects in Toronto, including the Black Education Project (which prepared Black youth for higher education) and Kay Livingstone's Congress of Black Women.

 Under Cudjoe's leadership, BTC went onto produce numerous well-received and well-attended works, including the first Canadian production of A Raisin in the Sun (1978) and the Dora Mavor Moore Award-winning A Caribbean Midsummer Night's Dream (1983).
 Leon Bibb's One More Stop on the Freedom Train (1984), a musical about the Underground Railroad in Ontario, toured Ontario in 1985 and played in the Canadian Pavilion at Vancouver's Expo 86 as part of the Arts Against Apartheid Festival which featured Archbishop Desmond Tutu and Harry Belafonte.

 BTC also placed heavy emphasis on community and youth education.
 In addition to performance training, BTC encouraged people to write plays, and held playwright competitions—one of which culminated in an umbrella group behind the Arts Against Apartheid Festival at Expo 86.
 Cudjoe's co-director Amah Harris toured schools with plays for young people based on the Anansi folktales.
 These plays were some of the first multi-racial, cross-cultural 'learning-plays' to enter the metro Toronto school system.
 Given their popularity, BTC was invited to participate in the 1979 Afro-American Ethnic Festival in Detroit where they played to an additional 35,000 children.

 Nonetheless, BTC was consistently denied reliable funding and eventually folded in 1988.
 In regard to the funding issue, Cudjoe has expressed: "We were interested in going to schools, we were interested in getting the little children oriented to black history, and we had all these other, sort of... things to do.
 [The Council was] insensitive to that.
 They made us feel that we were too community-oriented."